 We updated the mirror by taking off the frame that was there and replacing it with barn board.
 LOVE this update.
 It instantly gave the room the modern farmhouse feel we wanted.

 The little basket in the corner on the floor I just picked up from Sherry at Stars and Stitches.
 I can’t remember how much, but it was inexpensive.
 The artwork is all from my Grandmother, the geraniums picture hung in her kitchen my whole life and I love it, the lil curtains are actually Ikea dish towels and were 69 cents each.
 Seriously.
-69cents (I honestly didn’t think anything could be 69 cents anymore but there ya go) I had the rod there before and they are just clipped on. (we never close the curtains as we live in the country with no neighbours, they are only closed when our towny friends come and freak out over open windows in the country ha ha) True story.
+69cents (I honestly didn’t think anything could be 69 cents anymore but there ya go) I had the rod there before and they are just clipped on. (we never close the curtains as we live in the country with no neighbors, they are only closed when our towny friends come and freak out over open windows in the country ha ha) True story.

 The deer head was a diy and you can do one yourself see tutorial here.
 The Sandwich board mat we sell at the shop.
 It’s bamboo, rugged and lined on the back.
 Holds up to dogs, hubby, laundry room floor mess, and all the shenanigans that go on in here.
 I love it.
-We still have a few left at the shop ($25) as I write this.

-Thats it, seriously, almost zero cost, and really it only took about 4 hours of work.
+That’s it, seriously, almost zero cost, and really it only took about 4 hours of work.
 Funny that it took us forever to “get to it”.
 We worked with what we had and made a big impactful change.
 What do you think?
 Its not my dream bathroom, but its way better than before.
 A bathroom update with just a little work.
 We have decided to replace the countertop and flooring at some point, maybe, who knows, but if I wait until “everything is done” nothing would ever get done.
 So we go with the perfectly imperfect as is look.
 Small changes make me happy.

 What small changes have you made around your home lately that make you happy?
 I’d love to hear.